Get started by searching below:

 • The police

-For example, APS agents or a nursing home ombudsman can help determine if elder abuse and/or neglect is taking place if you aren’t sure.
+For instance, APS agents or a nursing home ombudsman can help determine if elder abuse and/or neglect is taking place if you aren’t sure.
 They can then recommend next steps depending on what they find.

 Working with the police may be a more suitable option in severe cases, such as when an elder has suffered from both emotional and physical abuse.
 Filing a police report can help bring the abusers to justice.